Talking about endings without an entire story is really difficult.

 In groups of three, read through as many of these really short stories (from Jerome Stern’s excellent Microfiction) as you can in 10 minutes or less.

-Then, take about 10 minutes and talk about these questions from page 206 of your textbook.
-As you talk, consider and record any ideas for new endings to your story.
+Then, consider these questions.
+As you talk, record any ideas for new endings to your story.

 - How does the ending fit with the scene, tone, and events of the story?

-- How does the tone or mood of the ending reflect the beginning?
+- Does the tone or mood of the ending reflect the beginning?
+How so?

 - What is resolved or concluded by the end?